Murdoch sets up sons to take over media empire

 During his time away from the head office, Lachlan had remained as a director at News Corp and Fox.
 He had also focused on interests in Australia through his private investment company Illyria Pty Ltd, which owns various media assets.

-Until recently, he also served as non-executive chairman of Australian TV network Ten Network Holdings (TEN.AX), whose shares are down 72 percent over the past three years.
+Until recently, he also served as non-executive chairman of Australian TV network Ten Network Holdings, whose shares are down 72 percent over the past three years.

 Before Wednesday's promotion, James had been Fox`s deputy chief operating officer, as well as chairman and CEO of its international arm.